ClusterMark: Towards Robust Watermarking for Autoregressive Image Generators with Visual Token Clustering: Full Experimental Setup

-The experiments were conducted on two servers. \begin{itemize} \item One Server with 4 Nvidia A40 GPUs, 64 AMD EPYC 7452 32-Core Processors, and 500 GB RAM, running Ubuntu 20.04.6 LTS \item One Server with 4 Nvidia A40 GPUs, 32 AMD EPYC 7282 16-Core Processors, and 500 GB RAM, running Ubuntu 20.04.6 LTS \end{itemize} The exact Python version and package requirements can be found in our project repository.
+\paragraph{(4) Computing Infrastructrue and Software Details.} The experiments were conducted on two servers. \begin{enumerate} \item AMD EPYC 7452 (32 cores), $4\times$ Nvidia A40 (48GB), 500 GB RAM, running Ubuntu 20.04.6 LTS \item AMD EPYC 7282 (16 cores), $4\times$ Nvidia A40 (48GB), 500 GB RAM, running Ubuntu 20.04.6 LTS \end{enumerate} The exact Python version and package requirements can be found in our project repository.